api7/lua-resty-etcd/api_v3.md

 - `ID`: the lease ID for the lease to keep alive.

-Keeps the lease alive by streaming keep alive requests from the client to the server and streaming keep alive responses from the server to the client.
+To keep the lease alive by streaming keep alive requests from the client to the server and streaming keep alive responses from the server to the client.

 [Back to TOP](#api-v3)